Sunnybrae Road, Hillcrest - Mobility spaces and P15 parking Sunnybrae Road, Hillcrest - Mobility spaces and P15 parking

 We're proposing changes in your area

-We are proposing to improve access outside of Sunnybrae Normal School by converting the existing P5 loading zone to two kerbside P180 mobility spaces (at all times) and two P15 parking spaces (Monday to Friday, 8am to 6pm).
+In March 2019 we proposed to improve access outside of Sunnybrae Normal School by converting the existing P5 loading zone to two kerbside P180 mobility spaces (at all times) and two P15 parking spaces (Monday to Friday, 8am to 6pm).

 Why the changes are needed